 Monterey Bay Aquarium

-In general, no matter what day you visit, be prepared for lots of kid activity after 12pm.
+In general, no matter what day you visit, be prepared for lots of kid activities after 12 pm.
 The Monterey Bay Aquarium is an extremely popular destination for school field trips and because of the many kid play/learn “zones”, it is a well-traveled day-trip spot for young families.
 It’s almost inevitable that you’ll end up sharing elevators and accessible restrooms with parents pushing strollers.
 If you want to have the whole aquarium basically to yourself, then plan for a morning visit

 The Monterey Bay Aquarium is set right on the Pacific Ocean coast and features over 35,000 plants and animals, all of which can be found right in the Monterey Bay Area.
-Founded in 1984, this nationally recognized aquarium features an array of exhibits one of them being a 33-foot high (1.3 million liter) tank, which holds a number or large aquatic animals including sharks.
+Founded in 1984, this nationally recognized aquarium features an array of exhibits one of them being a 33-foot high (1.3 million liters) tank, which holds a number of large aquatic animals including sharks.

 The Jellyfish Exhibit is an underwater fireworks display underwater.
 There are several kinds of Jellyfish that are different shapes, sizes, and colors but all are just as mesmerizing.
 The lighting for this exhibit makes it truly a piece of ever-changing art that makes you feel weightless.